safe-global/safe-smart-account/README.md

 This library allows to create a new Safe module and whitelist this module for the Safe in one single transaction.

 #### Note on naming of execute function of the safes
-To optimize gas usage the naming of the execute functions of the safe contracts was choosen in a matter that result in a low method id.
+To optimize gas usage the naming of the methods was choosen in a matter that result in a low method id for methods that are often used.
 Please consider this when renaming.

 Install
 -------